John-Abbott-College/6A6-Notes/labs/lab2.md

----
-layout: post
-title: "Lab 2 - Tip me with binding"
+# Lab 2 - Tip me with binding
-permalink: /labs/lab2
-categories: labs
----

 This lab will help you refresh your knowledge of XAML data binding and get familiar a little bit closer to having a proper app architecture.